spitulax/gripper/README.md

 - `active-window`: Screenshot the window currently focused (needs supported compositor).
 - `last-region`: The region selected by previous execution of `region` or `active-window` mode.

+## Compositors

+Waysnip should run on compositors that [grim](https://sr.ht/~emersion/grim/) and [slurp](https://github.com/emersion/slurp) support.

+Some modes such as `active-window` requires it to be implemented for specific compositor.

 Supported compositor means that some compositor-specific operations are implemented for that compositor.

 Supported compositors currently:
 - Hyprland

-## Compositors

-Waysnip should run on compositors that [grim](https://sr.ht/~emersion/grim/) and [slurp](https://github.com/emersion/slurp) support.

-Some modes such as `active-window` requires it to be implemented for specific compositor.

 ## Prerequisites

 Make sure the following commands are available.

-_NOTE: I might implement my own screenshot functionality instead of using grim._
+_NOTE: I may implement my own screenshot functionality instead of using grim._

 - `grim`
 - `slurp`